HelloYeew/maisim/README.md

 Don't hesitate to make a discussion and we will try to answer as fast as we can.

 You know C# ?
-You can try picking an issue up or pick some topic to work on [project board](https://github.com/users/HelloYeew/projects/1),make a pull request and we will review it.
+You can try picking an issue up or pick some topic to work on from [project board](https://github.com/users/HelloYeew/projects/1), make a pull request and we will review it.

 ## Developing maisim